rossta/rossta.github.com/source/blog/2016-01-12-debugging-systemstackerror.md

 $ TRACE=500 bin/m spec/montrose/recurrence_spec.rb
 ```

-Again, you'll more info from stack traces when you encounter this error in Ruby
+Again, you won't need to resort to this workaround for `SystemStackError` in Ruby
-2.2+ and above, but keep this in mind next time you get stuck "in the loop".
+2.2+, but keep this in mind next time you get stuck "in the loop".